kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 If you don't have permission to set the retention policy, that will also be logged as an error and the setting ignored.

-## LogStream rotation

-While CloudWatch allows you to select arbitrary date ranges when viewing log messages, it's often easier to drill down to events if there's a separate log stream organized by time range.
-The `rotationMode` parameter, in concert with `rotationInterval`, controls how the appender switches to a new stream:

-* `none` (default)

-  Automatic log rotation is disabled, although you can explicitly call the appender's `rotate()` method.

-* `count`

-  The log will be rotated after a specified number of messages have been written.
-This is intended primarily for testing, although there may be cases where you want to have relatively equally-sized chunks of log data (for example, if you were to export to S3 and analyze with Hadoop).
-If you use this mode, you should use a `timestamp` or `sequence` substitution in the log stream name.

-* `interval`

-  The log is rotated after a specific interval, specified in milliseconds.
-This is probably not that useful, as you'll end up with arbitrary log intervals based on when the server was started.
-If you use this mode, you should use a `timestamp` substitution in the log stream name.

-* `hourly`

-  The log is rotated at the top of each hour.
-It is possible that some log messages will be written to the next hour's log, due message batching.
-If you use this mode, you should use the `hourlyTimestamp` substitution in your stream name.

-* `daily`

-  The log is rotated at midnight UTC.
-As with hourly rotation, it is possible that some log messages will be written to the next day's log.
-If you use this mode, you should use the `date` or `timestamp` substitutions in your log stream name.

 ## InvalidSequenceTokenException and Logstream Throttling